What Is This Chest Pain? Learn More About Costochondritis & Tietze Syndrome

 - Corticosteroid injections

-There are no long-term problems associated with costochondritis or Tietze syndrome.
+There are no long-term problems linked to costochondritis or Tietze syndrome.
 However, recurrences are more likely in those who also have an underlying rheumatologic disease, such as PsA.1,2

 Join the conversation